Castle Varrich Visitor Guide

 Did the Mackay clan have a castle?

 Clan Mackay used the ancient site of Castle Varrich in Sutherland as their power base.
-Though the remains of the castle is little more than a tower today, at one time it had two floors, an attic, and underground caves that are believed to have been used by the Mackay’s.
+Though the remains of the castle are little more than a tower today, at one time it had two floors, an attic, and underground caves that are believed to have been used by the Mackay’s.

-By Craig Neil
+Craig Neil